Programme at a Glance

 12:45–13:00 | Closing |

-Session 1 - Studies: Naturalistic Dialogue
+Session 1: Studies – Natural Dialogue

-Session 2 - Grounding and Repair
+Session 2: Grounding and Repair

 - Social repair (Alafate Abulimiti, Vladislav Maraev)

-Session 3 - Language Models and Dialog Systems
+Session 3: Language Models and Dialogue Systems

-Session 4 - Turn-Taking
+Session 4: Turn-Taking

 - Alexa, you are too slow!
 Invariant turn-transition times and conversational flow in natural human–voice agent interaction (Mathias Barthel)

-Session 5 - Studies: Mediated Dialogue
+Session 5: Studies – Mediated Dialogue

-Poster Session 1
+Poster Session 1 (Wednesday 16:00)

 - Are you laughing at me?
 Patterns of laughter while playing a voice activated game in pairs compared to single-player (Talha Bedir, Bora Kara, Christine Howes)

-Poster Session 2
+Poster Session 2 (Thursday 14:00)

-- Across the board: Human-human game learning dialogues (Mattias Appelgren, Erik Lagerstedt, Christine Howes, Asad B. Sayeed)
+- Across the board: Human-human game learning dialogues (Mattias Appelgren, Erik Lagerstedt, Christine Howes and Asad B. Sayeed)